 RVMS and engaged residents like you have created profound positive change in Roslindale Village since 1985, when we were established as one of the nation’s first urban Main Street programs.
-With your help this past year, we strengthened the Village’s economic vitality, physical appearance, and unique local character.
-We thank you for your support of our efforts and want to highlight the successes of the past year, including:
+2020 was a year of many challenges, but with your support, we've been able to help the Roslindale Village Main Street community adapt and pivot during the COVID-19 pandemic:

 We were able to quickly organize a Small Business Mini-Grants Program and gave out over $25,000 in relief grants;

 Our Summer Farmers Market became a Grab-and-Market that focused on public safety and food access for at least 800 people a day from June through November -- we will plan a similar market in 2021, hopefully with less restrictions as allowed;

 Since we were not able to hold any in-person community events, we pivoted and brought you a Virtual Spring Music Series, Roslindale Squares (an uplifting game show featuring Roslindale Trivia), and several online #ShopSmall contests and campaigns where we gave out over $500 in local biz gift cards to the winners;

 We assisted 7 restaurants and breweries in the district with outdoor dining on the public way during the warmer months as well as continued to share funding resources (City, State, and Federal) to small businesses during this unprecedented time.

 With the help of our Design Committee volunteers, we were able to implement the final phase of our Poplar Street project, which includes our very first sidewalk mural painted by local artist Laura DeDonato Wyatt and solar lighting in the trees.